Trump calls for Georgia Gov. Brian Kemp, a fellow Republican, to resign

 “Also won the other Swing States,” Trump claimed, continuing a series of false claims he has made since President-elect Joe Biden was projected as the winner nationally.

-Trump’s latest criticism of Kemp came in a tweet that urged his supporters to watch a broadcast of a hearing in Atlanta on purported election irregularities.
+Trump’s latest criticism of Kemp came in a tweet that urged his supporters to watch a broadcast of a Senate hearing in Atlanta on purported election irregularities.

 In fact, no credible evidence of widespread fraud has emerged in Georgia or other states since the Nov.
 3 election.
-Biden’s narrow victory has withstood multiple recounts and other examinations of the voting process, including some spurred by Trump’s unfounded allegations of fraudulent mail-in ballots.
+Biden’s narrow victory has withstood multiple recounts, court challenges and other examinations of the voting process, including some spurred by Trump’s unfounded allegations of fraudulent mail-in ballots.

 On Tuesday, the Georgia secretary of state’s office announced the results of a signature audit conducted of mail-in ballots from the election cast in Cobb County.